 - If you don’t have a car polisher to fix all the marring, swirl marks, and scratches.

 - If you regularly detail your car and the paint isn’t contaminated a lot.

 In those situations, you should only opt for chemical decontamination.

 What To Do After Paint Decontamination

 As I said above, mechanical decon leaves marring on the paint, which should be fixed if you want to achieve the best shine of your vehicle.
 You can do it by machine polishing your car.
-And don’t take this as my suggestion only.
-I would say that polishing is a must after decontaminating the car’s paint.
+While polishing isn’t a must, it’s beneficial to polish a car after clay bar treatment.

 I already wrote an article on what to do after claying your car, so make sure to check it out for a more detailed answer on this topic.

 Long story short, paint decontamination will make the clear coat smooth, but it won’t remove scratches or largely improve the car’s shine.
 That’s why you need to opt for paint correction.